Discover the bestselling BillyOh Fraya Log Cabin

 Security and safety measures

 Insulated garden rooms should prioritise security and safety.
-Reinforced insulated doors and windows, along with secure locks, deter unauthorised access.
+Reinforced doors and windows, plus secure locks, help keep unwanted visitors out.

 Insulation Materials